 All positions are regularly posted in the Lund University recruitment system.
 Vacancy announcements within NanoLund are listed below.
 To apply for a position, click the Login and Apply button in the vacancy announcement, and you will be guided to the recruitment system.

-Doctoral student in Physics within Microwave Quantum Optics and Detectors
+Doctoral student in Physics within the discipline of experimental nanothermodynamics

-Supervisor for the PhD position will be Ville Maisi, Senior lecturer at the Division of Solid State Physics.
+Supervisor for the PhD position will be Adam Burke, Senior lecturer at the Divisions of Solid State Physics.

 Read the complete vacancy description and apply online at this link